 During the initial days of the pandemic, when the country went into lockdown, many FSOs stopped dispatching technicians entirely.
 Yet, their customers still required support.
 New workflows and processes, to support emerging requirements, allowed for touchless service.
 In parallel, customers adjusted their expectations, taking a more participative and collaborative role in the service experience.

-Despite the need for touchless service during this pandemic, field Service is a contact sport.
+Despite the need for a touchless service strategy during this pandemic, field Service is a contact sport.
 Human intervention is still a requirement.
 Sure, there are situations where a technical expert can help the customer resolve a service issue over the telephone.
 However, often, the customer requires more guidance or is unable to describe the situation to the expert.
 In these cases, visual interaction is helpful, allowing the expert and the customer to resolve the problem together.

 FSOs have found that they can provide Virtual Expertise, enabled through video-based technology, to close the optical gap.
 This helps to overcome the challenge of providing human intervention in a touchless service world.
 Fortunately, this technology hit the scene several years before the outbreak of the pandemic.
 As such, adding Virtual Expertise to the remote support experience is nothing new or revolutionary for FSOs.